CookEditors/NOS/_posts/2015-08-24-candidate-for-death.md

 He had registered earlier under the name of John Major.

-The two men passed a rank of taxis and walked halfway down the block where a red-and- blue Paragon cab waited.
+The two men passed a rank of taxis and walked halfway down the block where a red-and-blue Paragon cab waited.
 A bronze-faced hackman threw open the door deferentially.
-He was Sergeant

-Dillon, the major’s personal chauffeur.
+He was Sergeant Dillon, the major’s personal chauffeur.
 The custom-built cab he drove was a special job with braced chassis, concealed steel shutters and a racing motor under the deceptive hood.

 This particular cab had seen some hot adventures since the hour of that quiet penthouse conference when Amusement, Incorporated, was born and christened so oddly by the major’s freakish humor.
 There was a paneled recess behind the chauffeur’s compartment.
 Inside it a Tommie gun hung on hard rubber hooks.
 Below, in a shallow drawer, were Mills bombs and a half dozen tear-gas projectiles.
 The whole arrangement was a bit of clever built-in camouflage.